sjiangDA/SasSubmit/Readme.md

 Only Windows operating system is supported at this moment.
 Supports for macos will be added in the future.

 # Installation
 Download this package and put into Sublime "packages\\" folder or install it using Sublime package control.
 The latest version of Google Chrome browser needs to be installed.
-The Sublime packge [`SAS Programming`](https://github.com/rpardee/sas) need to be installed prior to this package.
+The Sublime packge [`SAS Programming`](https://github.com/rpardee/sas) or [`SAS Syntax and Theme`](https://packagecontrol.io/packages/SAS%20Syntax%20and%20Theme) need to be installed prior to this package.

 ## Basic setup
 * Make a copy of the SasSubmit.sublime-settings and put it into Sublime "Packages/User/" folder.
 Or open the menu "Preferences/Pacakge Settings/SasSubmit/Settings", then copy from the default settings and paste into the user settings.
 Make changes only to the user settings.